IHE/ITI.PIXm/input/pagecontent/a_issues.md

 proposed this would be returning part of the Patient resource content.*

 ***PIXm 017***
-ITI-83 references E.3 which is in [pdf](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_Appx-Z.pdf#page=16), see also [github issue](https://github.com/IHE/publications/issues/110).
+*ITI-83 references E.3 which is in [pdf](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_Appx-Z.pdf#page=16), see also [github issue](https://github.com/IHE/publications/issues/110).*

 ***PIXm 018***
-PIXm does not yet define a FHIR equivalent for the transactions  PIX Update Notification [ITI-10] and PIXV3 Update Notification [ITI-46], we anticipate that it will be added in a future revision.
+*PIXm does not yet define a FHIR equivalent for the transactions  PIX Update Notification [ITI-10] and PIXV3 Update Notification [ITI-46], we anticipate that it will be added in a future revision.*

 ***PIXm 019***
-PIXm allows for the parameters in the operation to be a string URL.
+*PIXm allows for the parameters in the operation to be a string URL.
 The IG builder, when creating the narrative, presumes that these are clickable links. yet in one example we have put in a URN OID.
-This is recorded as an [issue against the IG builder](https://github.com/HL7/fhir-ig-publisher/issues/296)
+This is recorded as an [issue against the IG builder](https://github.com/HL7/fhir-ig-publisher/issues/296)*

+***PIXm 020***
+*If a Patient Identifier Cross-reference Manager creates a "shadow copy" of the feeded patients it may return the created id's on the Patient Identifier Cross-reference Manager, e.g see [example](http://build.fhir.org/ig/IHE/ITI.PIXm/branches/master/Parameters-pixm-response-mohralice-red-all.json.html) where the Patient Identifier Cross-reference Manager created three id's for the three patients out ouf the three different Patient Identity Domains ('Patient/Patient-MohrAlice-Red',Patient/Patient-MohrAlice-Green',Patient/Patient-MohrAlice-Blue') and returns now two targetId's in addition to the two identifiers (red id/identifier is excluded because the sourceIdentifier in Identity Domain Red is already provided in the query).*

+*In addition a Patient Identifier Cross-reference Manager could create a 'golden patient' where all information is consolidated by the Patient Identifier Cross-reference Manager rules and return also this targetId [example](http://build.fhir.org/ig/IHE/ITI.PIXm/branches/master/Patient-Patient-MohrAlice.html).
+Could this id also be added in a $pixm Query as a targetId ('Patient/Patient-MohrAlice')?
+Note: A golden patient is not the scope of PIXm, see the [IHE ITI PMIR](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_PMIR.pdf) profile.*

+*There is continuing discussion in iti-tech if a "shadow copy" can be returned as a targetId, and if yes, if it should be marked by the Patient Identifier Cross-reference Manager in meta.source for these shadow copies or not.*

 #### Closed Issues

-**CP-ITI-1118** - asks if the return behavior is well aligned with PDQm.
+***CP-ITI-1118*** - asks if the return behavior is well aligned with PDQm.
 Seems they both should handle similar conditions similarly.
 The return codes were reviewed in PIXm, and found to be appropriate for PIXm as originally documented.

+***PIXm\_010***
+The $pixm operation is considered the right approach for this profile.

+***PIXm\_014***
+The $pixm operation cannot be replaced with the $match operation, the $match operation is however considered as a proposal for a new version in PDQm.

 </div>